The 15 Best Wineries in Mendoza, Argentina

 A Complete Guide to Wine Tasting in Mendoza

-One thing you need to know before you plan your Mendoza wine tour is that it is huge and sprawling.
+One thing you need to know before you plan your Mendoza wine tour is that it’s huge.

 While you will taste incredible wine anywhere you go in Mendoza, all wineries and wine regions were not created equal regarding experience.

-• Lujan de Cuyo is a little further from the city yet still reachable by bus or an affordable taxi.
-A few wineries are reachable by foot, others by bike, and the best of the best by car.
+• Lujan de Cuyo is a little further from the city yet still reachable by bus or even a taxi.
+Some wineries are reachable on foot, others by bike, and the best of the best by car or Uber.

-• The Uco Valley is home to the BEST Mendoza wineries and most stunning views, end of story.
+• The Uco Valley is home to the best wineries in Mendoza and the most stunning views.
 It is the furthest from the city (an hour and a half drive).
 You need to hire a private driver like this one or rent a car.

-The quality of the Mendoza wine you will taste here is excellent and lucky for you, so is the quantity.
+Luckily, however, the quality of the Mendoza wine you will taste here is excellent and so is the quantity.

 Tasting sizes tend to be full pours here (which makes the private drivers worth their weight in gold).